 You may be asking yourself, why bother with a cover letter?
 Maybe you’ve heard most companies don’t care.
-After all, most job postings include uploading a cover letter as optional.
-You might believe that since you’re applying online, you only need a resume.
+After all, most product management job postings include uploading a cover letter as optional.
+You might believe that since you’re applying online, you only need a product management resume.
 While the hiring manager might have indicated the cover letter is optional, not sending one is a sign of laziness.

 Keep your cover letter to a single page with plenty of margin space.
 The more white space, the easier it will be to read.
 If needed, do a little Marie Kondo on your letter and eliminate anything non-essential.